pariajm/joint-disfluency-detector-and-parser/README.md

 ```

 ### Training Instructions
-First, obtain silver parse trees for your unlabelled data by running the commands given [here](#using-the-trained-models).
+First, obtain silver parse trees for your unlabelled data by running the commands given in [here](#using-the-trained-models).
 Then, you can train a new model on the enlarged training set (gold + silver parse trees) using the following command:

 ```
 $ python3 src/main.py train --config results/swbd_fisher_bert_config.json --eval-path results/eval.txt >results/out_and_error.txt